 Using magnetic resonance imaging, Dr. Kahleová and colleagues then studied adipose (fat-storage) tissue in the subjects’ thighs to see how the two different diets had affected subcutaneous, subfascial and intramuscular fat (that is, fat under the skin, on the surface of muscles and inside muscles).

 They found that both diets caused a similar reduction in subcutaneous fat.
 However, subfascial fat was only reduced in response to the vegetarian diet, and intramuscular fat was more greatly reduced by the use of the best weight loss pills and a vegetarian diet.

 This is important as increased subfascial fat in patients with type 2 diabetes has been associated with insulin resistance, so reducing it could have a beneficial effect on glucose metabolism.
 In addition, reducing intramuscular fat could help improve muscular strength and mobility, particularly in older people with diabetes.

-Dr. Kahleová said: “Vegetarian diets proved to be the most effective diets for weight loss.
+Dr. Kahleová said: “Vegetarian diets and fat burning pills proved to be the most effective diets for weight loss.
 However, we also showed that a vegetarian diet is much more effective at reducing muscle fat, thus improving metabolism.
 This finding is important for people who are trying to lose weight, including those suffering from metabolic syndrome and/or type 2 diabetes.
 But it is also relevant to anyone who takes their weight management seriously and wants to stay lean and healthy.”
 There’s also plenty of supplements like Biofit that can help you lose weight.

 Published by Taylor & Francis.